TajaKuzman/AGILE-Automatic-Genre-Identification-Benchmark/README.md

 The X-GENRE classifier, which is state-of-the-art for this task, is freely available at the HuggingFace repository: https://huggingface.co/classla/xlm-roberta-base-multilingual-text-genre-classifier

-The test datasets follow the same structure and genre schema as the [X-GENRE dataset](https://huggingface.co/datasets/TajaKuzman/X-GENRE-text-genre-dataset) on which the X-GENRE classifier was fined-tuned on.
+The test datasets follow the same structure and genre schema as the [X-GENRE dataset](https://huggingface.co/datasets/TajaKuzman/X-GENRE-text-genre-dataset) on which the X-GENRE classifier and other neural and non-neural classifiers were trained on.

 ## Benchmark scores

 Benchmark scores were calculated only once per system.
 Fine-tuning hyperparameters are listed in the json submission files, where applicable.

 ### EN-GINCO

+All models that were not used in a zero-shot scenario were trained on the train split of the [X-GENRE dataset](https://huggingface.co/datasets/TajaKuzman/X-GENRE-text-genre-dataset) which comprises manually-annotated instances in Slovenian and English language.
+As the EN-GINCO test dataset comprises English instances, the performance of the trained models is observed in a cross-dataset scenario.
+In contrast, the performance of the models that have not been trained on the dataset (GPT models, mt0 model and `mDeBERTa-v3-base-mnli-xnli` model) is observed in a zero-shot scenario.

 Performance of the models on the English test dataset: